Premature birth: the basics

 - swelling in your hands, feet or face

 - contractions that happen more than four times an hour

 - blurriness, double vision or other eye disturbances

 - your baby’s movements slowing down or stopping

 - fluid or blood coming out of your vagina.

 It might be that you just don’t feel right, even though you don’t have any particular symptoms.
 If this happens, trust your own instincts.
 See your doctor or go to the hospital.

 If you’re in premature labour, the sooner you see a midwife or doctor the better.
 Some premature labours can be stopped or delayed.
 If your baby is growing normally and getting all he needs from your body, the longer he can stay in your womb, the better.

-More than 90% of premature babies survive.
+In Australia, about 8% of babies are born prematurely.
+More than 90% of these premature babies survive.
 And survival rates keep getting better as medical knowledge gets better.

 Survival is affected by how premature a baby is.
 For example, moderately preterm babies are more likely to survive than extremely preterm babies.
 Babies born after only 23 weeks have a reasonable chance of survival – more than 50%.